skslicactl/moneymatters-privacy/support-page.md

 ### Which devices are supported?
 Money Matters on Fire is optimized for both iPhone and iPad devices running iOS 14 or later.

-### How do I export my financial reports?
-Use the export options in the dashboard to generate reports in CSV, DOC, or XLS formats.
-Reports can be emailed or shared directly from the app.

-### Can I delete a user account?
-Yes, you can delete user accounts from the user management menu.
-Note: The default account (abc@abc.com) cannot be deleted, and you cannot delete the currently active account.

 ---

 ## 🔧 Troubleshooting

-### Login Issues:
-- Use the default login: abc@abc.com / 123456
-- Make sure you've created and verified your account if using custom credentials
-- Check your internet connection for account verification

 ### Data Not Loading:
 - Refresh exchange rates using the refresh button
 - Check your internet connection
 - Try switching between users if you have multiple accounts

-### Export Issues:
-- Ensure you have sufficient storage space
-- Check that you've granted necessary permissions
-- Try exporting in a different format (CSV, DOC, XLS)

 ---